|

 by examining the colored wires in each modular plug.

-are also 'straight' cables.
+But there are also 'straight' cables.
 To visually see this, look at the color

 coding of the wires in the modular plug (photo right) for the two cable types.